 The I/O ports on the device support multiple I/O-related constraints, such as IOSTANDARD, SLEW, and DRIVE.
 Configure these ports to support the standards required for the system-level design.
 The I/O standard definition might impact pin placement.
 For example, you can combine some I/O standards within a single I/O bank but not others.
-For more information, see Configuring I/O Ports in Chapter 3.
+For more information, see Configuring I/O Ports.

 Xilinx devices are subdivided into columns and rows of clock regions.
 A clock region contains configurable logic blocks (CLBs), I/O banks, digital signal processing (DSP) slices, block random access memory (RAM), interconnect, and associated clocking resources.
 Each I/O bank contains clock-capable input pins to bring system or board clocks onto the device and into clock routing resources.
 You must plan the use of these clock resources to distribute the clocks in your design across your device.
-For more information, see Chapter 5, Clock Planning.
+Versal has specific clocking for high speed I/O that does not go out on global clocking.
+Be careful to ensure that you correctly clock these I/O. For more information, see Clock Planning.